WDI-SEA/notes/00-config-deployment/installfest/mongodb-atlas/readme.md

 #### Using the MongoDB Shell on Mac

-To the mongdb shell simply type the `mongo` into your terminal.
+To use the Mongdb shell simply type the `mongo` into your terminal.
 You should see a shell like this:

 Congrats!
 MongoDB is successfully installed!
-You can exit the shell by typing `quit()`
+You can exit the shell by typing `exit` and pressing return.

 The mongo shell is like the `psql` but for mongoDB instead of postgres.